 Colombia is developing frameworks to encourage more foreign investment and trade, with a view to stable and sustainable economic growth.
 In this context, Australian expertise, and firms, are increasing their focus on supporting the policy development framework in these countries across a number of sectors.
 A number of areas, principally in the mining, energy and agriculture sectors and allied services industries, provide opportunities for Australian investment in Colombia.
 Foreign direct investment in Colombia has grown following improvements in the security situation and business environment.

 Colombia has the largest coal reserves in Latin America and the Colombian Government is encouraging the development of coal-related infrastructure.
 Investment in the mining sector is steadily growing and focused on increasing efficiencies and productivity and reducing costs in environmental management, safety and community engagement consulting.
-In 2015, Colombia and Australia signed an MOU in mining in 2015.
+In 2015, Colombia and Australia signed an MOU in mining.
 This has strengthened the ties between the Colombian and Australian mining sectors, with companies currently involved in five mining projects and investment in the sector.
 The most active companies currently operating and investing in Colombia include BHP Billiton, South32, and Orica, as well as other experts in diverse areas of Australian Mining Equipment, Technology and Services (METS).
 In May 2013, Colombia sent a Mining Best Practice Mission to Australia and announced it would join the Extractive Industry Transparency Initiative.
 Opportunities for Australian business range from infrastructure development, concessions, mine system operation, coal washing and remote mine site catering.
 Colombia also has significant reserves of gold, silver, platinum and iron ore.
 Ms Silvana Habib-Daza, President of the National Mining Agency of Colombia presented at Latin America Down Under in 2016.

 There is significant Colombian interest in Australian agribusiness expertise.
 The agribusiness sector provides potential for technical cooperation and technology transfer, especially in the sugar cane, dairy, livestock and tropical fruit industries.
 Demand for bovine genetics offer great potential for Australian breeders of tropical cattle such as Brahman, allowing the importation of Australian bovine embryos have been in place since 2008.